 To make it ahead of time, make the bean sauce and store it in the refrigerator in an airtight container for up to 2 days.
 When you are ready to make it, follow the steps after heating the sauce up in a skillet.

-Golden cod fish is baked in a large skillet with green olives, red onion, tomatoes and parsley, and is then topped with feta cheese in this simple and delicious Mediterranean baked cod recipe!
-It’s healthy, colorful and ready in 30 minutes!
-This is definitely going to be one of the best cod recipes that you …
+Golden cod fish is baked in a large skillet with green olives, red onion, tomatoes, and parsley, and is then topped with feta cheese in this simple and delicious Mediterranean baked cod recipe!
+It’s healthy, colorful, and ready in 30 minutes!
+What Makes This Cod Recipe Different?
+There is SO much that you can do …

 How To Store It